Poverty and Wealth in East Africa

 Raevin Jimenez is an Assistant Professor at the University of Michigan.
 Her work examines the gender history of Nguni-speakers in southern Africa between the 9th-20th century.
 Over a millennium, Nguni-speakers innovated and reconfigured masculine propriety and male relationships.
 Changing ideas of gender allowed Nguni-speakers to congregate young men into vast networks, define male identity, establish obligations of men as sons and husbands, and orient junior men towards political and economic opportunities.

-Pablo Piccato is Associate Professor of History and Director of the Institute of Latin American Studies at Columbia University.
+Pablo Piccato is a Professor of History at Columbia University.
 He is the author of City of Suspects: Crime in Mexico City, 1900–1931, published by Duke University Press, and a co-editor of True Stories of Crime in Modern Mexico.
-His research and teaching focus on modern Mexico, particularly on crime, politics, and culture.
-He has taught as visiting faculty in universities in Mexico, Argentina, Brazil, and France.
+His research and teaching focus on modern Mexico, particularly on crime, politics, and culture, and he is currently working on an overview of crime in Mexico during the twentieth century.
+He has taught in universities in Mexico, Argentina, Brazil, and France.

 Caterina Pizzigoni is an Associate Professor of History at Columbia University.
 She specializes in the colonial history of Latin America.
 Her interests include indigenous populations and the study of sources in Nahuatl (indigenous language of central Mexico), social history, household and material culture, religion and gender.
 Her current research focuses on household saints in colonial Mexico.